yrccondor/wp-webauthn/README.md

 ## Introduction

 Webauthn is a new way for you to authenticate in web.
-It helps you replace your passwords with devices like USB Keys, fingerprint scanner, Windows Hello compatible cameras and more.
+It helps you replace your passwords with devices like USB Keys, fingerprint scanners, Windows Hello compatible cameras and more.

 When using WebAuthn, you just need to click once and perform a simple verification on the authenticator, then you are logged in. **No password needed.**